Kansas Angler

 General Comments

-4.0 feet low, releasing 3 CFS.
+Normal Pool, releasing 5 CFS.
 Click Here for the most up to date lake level information.

 ZEBRA MUSSEL & WHITE PERCH WARNING!
 El Dorado Reservoir and the Walnut River below the reservoir contain zebra mussels and white perch.
 Take zebra mussel control precautions when leaving the lake, Trout Area, and Stilling Basin.
 For information on Zebra Mussels click Here.